 TRENTON, N.J.— A federal judge in New Jersey on April 2 dismissed the majority of claims brought by buyers of allegedly defective white-cedar roofing shingles, finding that the plaintiffs could not pursue claims for breach of contract, breach of implied warranty and breach of implied warranty of merchantability due to lack of privity to contracts with the manufacturer and no agency relationship between Maibec Inc. and the retailers (Ilene Stern, et al. v.
 Maibec Inc., No. 11-3951, D. N.J., U.S. Dist.
 LEXIS 55388).

-CHICAGO — A pair of plaintiffs told the Seventh Circuit U.S. Court of Appeals in a Jan.
-25 brief that a federal judge in Illinois erred when dismissing their class action suit after he found that the labels for dimensional lumber were not inadequate and in violation of the Illinois Consumer Fraud Act (ICFA) (Michael Fuchs, et al. v.
+CHICAGO — Menard Inc. tells the Seventh Circuit U.S. Court of Appeals in a March 26 brief that a federal judge in Illinois did not err in dismissing a class action suit contending that the labels for dimensional lumber violate the Illinois Consumer Fraud Act (ICFA), maintaining that the labels are not deceptive because they do not contain the word inch (Michael Fuchs, et al. v.
 Menard Inc., No. 17-3260, 7th Cir.).